Articles & Interviews

 Resident Evil 2 Beta Backgrounds Comparison: This article is intended to be the definitive comparison between the Trial edition extracted backgrounds which are dated from 1996 to 1997 and comprise of Resident Evil 1.5 and Early betas for Resident Evil 2.
 Most of these images are likely old to some of you, but are presented here in a coherent format to be compared.
 [Article written by Leatherface74]

-Analysis Flashback Legends - GBA Prototype: Delphine, the notable french software house which created at the beginning of the nineties two of the greatest action adventures of all times, Another World and Flashback, was officially closed down in 2004.
-Some videogame projects were therefore not completed, among which, of course, the biggest was Flashback Legends, an updated version of their most famous franchise.
+Analysis Flashback Legends – GBA Prototype: Delphine, the notable French software house which created at the beginning of the nineties two of the greatest action adventures of all times, Another World and Flashback, was officially closed down in 2004.
+Some of their projects were therefore not completed, among which, of course, the most famous was Flashback Legends.
+Later a beta of the game was released on the internet and, despite being incomplete and bug-filled, revealed a title in a advanced state of development, probably not too far away from being finished.
 [Article Written by Yota]

 Shining Lore Project: Shining Lore is to the very majority of people a cancelled MMORPG originally to be released early 2003, before it fell into development limbo.
 However, what most people are unaware of is that Shining Lore Online, as it was to be called, was originally a dating RPG called, simply, Shining Lore.
 [Article Written by Saga Darvulia]